TheLucasSchwarz/zeroshotENGINE/docs/Tutorial_Get_Started.md

     "Block_F_Output",
 ]

+# Define all labels we want to classify
 labels = ["political", "presentation", "attack", "target"]

 # Define the corresponding row of the prompt table for each label